theva1/project1_687/README.md

 This project will use data from the Census ACS.
 More specifically, the "Computer and Internet Use", "Housing stock", and "Tenure" groups.

 ## Transformations
 None for collecting the ACS data.
+I will transfer it into 3857 if creating maps in QGIS (not sure yet).

 ## Anaylsis
 What is the relationship between computer and internet use and the ratio between owner-occupied and rent-occupied households in Maryland?